-4.2 Improved Search Capabilities to the Permanent Records of the Federal Government available in numerous applications online.
-We have our work cut out for us.
+4.2 Improved Search Capabilities to the Permanent Records of the Federal Government

-As part of the development of the Electronic Records Archives (ERA), the National Archives is developing a streamlined, easy-to-use online research experience that unlocks the records from previously stove-piped systems.
+As part of the development of the Electronic Records Archives (ERA), the National Archives is developing a streamlined, easy-touse online research experience that unlocks the records from previously stove-piped systems.
 The American people expect a visually appealing, easy, intuitive search, and with your help, we intend to deliver.

-Developing a streamlined search for the research section of our website is no easy task because we have millions of records
+Developing a streamlined search for the research section of our website is no easy task because we have millions of records available in numerous applications online.
+We have our work cut out for us.